 The region runs inland to include the whole of both the Clutha and Taieri River catchments as well as a number of smaller coastal river catchments such as the Catlins, Tahakopa, Tokomairiro, Waikouaiti and Shag.

 Otago has, without doubt, some of the most diverse waters for sports fishing in New Zealand.
 They range from the unique high country experiences on gin clear southern lakes river tributaries, to ‘put and take’ reservoir fisheries in Dunedin City.

 The Otago Region also offers a veritable smorgasbord of game bird hunting from mallards on large coastal wetlands, to upland game on briar rose-strewn Central Otago hills.
 In between there are countless pond and river bank hunting opportunities, along with small stream stalking and evening shooting over grain crops.
 Otago pretty much has it all when it comes to game bird hunting.

 Around this website

-Licenceholders and members of the public are welcome to attend.
-Copies of Council Agendas and minutes are available on request under the terms of the Local Government Official Information and Meetings Act 1987.
+For further information contact the Dunedin Office.
+Licence holders and members of the public are welcome to attend.
+Copies of Council agendas and minutes are available under the terms of the Local Government Official Information and Meeting Act 1987.